Robustness Verification of Polynomial Neural Networks: Introduction

 \section{Introduction}

-The deployment of neural networks in safety-critical settings has led to a growing demand for formal robustness guarantees, ensuring that small perturbations of the input do not lead to incorrect or unsafe predictions.
-Robustness verification, certifying that a classifier's output remains invariant over a specified neighborhood of an input, is therefore a central problem in modern machine learning.
+The deployment of artificial neural networks in safety-critical settings has created a growing demand for formal robustness guarantees, ensuring that small perturbations of the input do not lead to incorrect or unsafe predictions.
+Robustness verification, i.e., certifying that the output prediction remains invariant over a prescribed neighborhood of a given input, has therefore emerged as a central problem in modern applications.
+In this paper, we study this problem for classifiers implemented as polynomial neural networks and, more generally, for classifiers whose decision boundaries are algebraic or semi-algebraic.
+We aim to advance theoretical frameworks to better understand how robustness verification is influenced by (i) the architecture of the neural network; (ii) the particular test point; and (iii) the particular parameter of the network.

 A wide range of verification methods have been proposed, including convex relaxations \citep{salman_2019}, mixed-integer programming \citep{tjeng_2019}, satisfiability modulo theories \citep{katz_2017}, and abstract interpretation \citep{gehr_2018}.
-While these approaches have achieved success in various settings \citep{weng_2018, zhang_2018, botoeva_2020, brix_2023}, they all face a tradeoff between exactness and scalability: exact methods often suffer from exponential complexity or strong dependence on specific architectures \citep{meng_2022, liu_2024, froese_2025}, whereas relaxed methods can achieve fast computation, but they may be loose \citep{singh_2018, wong_2018, salman_2019} and incapable to verify difficult instances.
-There is limited theoretical understanding of how the intrinsic structure of a neural network governs the complexity of robustness verification \citep{ferlez_2021, konig_2024}.
+While these approaches have achieved notable success in various settings \citep{weng_2018, zhang_2018, botoeva_2020, brix_2023}, they exhibit a fundamental trade-off between computational tractability and exactness: methods that provide exact guarantees may incur exponential complexity or depend strongly on architectural features \citep{meng_2022, liu_2024, froese_2025}, whereas scalable relaxations enable efficient computation but may produce loose certificates and fail on challenging instances \citep{singh_2018, wong_2018, salman_2019}.
+There remains limited theoretical understanding of how the intrinsic structure of a neural network governs the complexity of robustness verification \citep{ferlez_2021, konig_2024}.